zachwiseit/Configuring-Active-Directory-within-Azure-VMs/README.md

 <img <img width="1440" alt="ADI_51" src="https://github.com/user-attachments/assets/8a333735-55be-4391-bec6-a8e2dc710a8d" />
 </p>
 <p>
-53 Clos that page and the Firewall is off.
+53 Close that page and the Firewall is off.
 <p>
 <img <img width="1440" alt="ADI_53" src="https://github.com/user-attachments/assets/2e2d1992-795a-458e-9f63-d0efc04e00f4" />
 </p>
 <p>
-54 Now we are going to change the DNS settins in Client-1 to point to dc-1's private IP address.
+54 Now we are going to change the DNS settings in Client-1 to point to dc-1's private IP address.
-   Go back to Azure and click on "Virtial Machines".
+   Go back to Azure and click on "Virtual Machines".
    Click on "dc-1" under Overview scroll down to its Private IP address and copy it.
 <p>
 <img <img width="1440" alt="ADI_54" src="https://github.com/user-attachments/assets/2ca3f0a5-744d-465f-aa9b-364b07149850" />